dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

             U ->> S: Approve request
             Note over S,C: ICRC X execution

-            loop until response length = request length S ->> C: Submit canister call requests <br /> - if request has no 'waitFor', execute immediately in paralle <br /> - if request has 'waitFor', execute after dependencies finishes successfully
+            loop for every sub-array in requests
-                S ->> S: Wait for the canister call results
+                S ->> C: Submit canister call requests in sub-array in parallel S ->> S: Wait for the canister call results

+                alt if validation prop defined
-                alt If tx opted to validate whether the request was successfully S ->> VC: Call check with validation canister using contentMap VC ->> S: Return success or failure as bool (new ICRC) end
+                    S ->> VC: Call check with validation canister using contentMap VC ->> S: Return success or failure as bool response (can be new ICRC) end

-                alt If the canister called is success S ->> S: Add call result to batch call response else If the canister called is failed S ->> S: Add error to batch call response S ->> S: Add error with code `1001` for other non-execute request to batch call response end
+                alt If the canister called is success S ->> S: Add call result to batch call response else If the canister called is failed <br/> because validation failed or execution failed S ->> S: Add error to batch call response S ->> S: Add error with code `1001` for <br/> other non-execute request to batch call response end
             end